Dartvauder/NeuroSandboxWebUI/README.md

 * [SeamlessM4Tv2](https://spdx.org/licenses/CC-BY-NC-4.0)
 * [HotShot-XL](https://github.com/hotshotco/Hotshot-XL/blob/main/LICENSE)

+#### These third-party repository codes are also used in my project:

 ## Donation

 ### *If you liked my project and want to donate, here is options to donate.
 Thank you very much in advance!*